-The carrying values of cash, receivables and accounts payable and accrued liabilities approximate their fair values because of the short-term nature of these instruments.
+The carrying values of cash, receivables, and accounts payable and accrued liabilities approximate their fair values because of the short-term nature of these instruments.
+Marketable securities are measured at level 1 of the fair value hierarchy.

 Financial risk factors